deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/workloads/pods.md

 # Pods

-APodis the basic building block of Kubernetes--the smallest and simplest unit in the Kubernetes object model that you create or deploy.
+A Pod is the basic building block of Kubernetes -- the smallest and simplest unit in the Kubernetes object model that you create or deploy.
 A Pod represents a running process on your cluster.

 A Pod encapsulates an application container (or, in some cases, multiple containers), storage resources, a unique network IP, and options that govern how the container(s) should run.
 A Pod represents a unit of deployment:**a single instance of an application in Kubernetes,** which might consist of either a single container or a small number of containers that are tightly coupled and that share resources.